Mixed Eulerian numbers and Peterson Schubert calculus: Introduction

 Let $\varpi_1,\ldots,\varpi_n$ be the fundamental weights.
 We take $\chi=u_1\varpi_1+\cdots+u_n\varpi_n$ and consider the associated weight polytope $P_\Phi(\chi)$.
 Its volume is a homogeneous polynomial $V_\Phi$ of degree $n$ in the variables $u_1,\ldots,u_n$:

 The \emph{mixed $\Phi$-Eulerian numbers} $A^{\Phi}_{c_1,\ldots,c_n}$, for $c_1, \ldots , c_n \geq 0$ with $c_1 +\cdots+c_n =n$, are defined in \cite{Pos} as the coefficients of the polynomial

 When $\Phi$ is of type $A$, we call simply these numbers \emph{mixed Eulerian numbers}.
-The mixed $\Phi$-Eulerian number means the mixed volume of the $\Phi$-hypersimplices multiplied by $n!$.
-These numbers include many classical combinatorial numbers such as the Catalan numbers, binomial coefficients and Eulerian numbers.
-Also, there are various combinatorial formulas for $A^{\Phi}_{c_1,\ldots,c_n}$.
-Furthermore, these numbers are related to the intersection number of the toric variety associated with a weight polytope and the Schubert variety.
-We refer to \cite{BST,Cro,Liu,NT2,Pos}.
+The mixed $\Phi$-Eulerian number means the mixed volume of the $\Phi$-hypersimplices multiplied by $n!$ (see \cite[Sections~16 and 18]{Pos}).
+These numbers include many classical combinatorial numbers such as the Catalan numbers, binomial coefficients and Eulerian numbers (\cite{Pos}).
+Also, there are various combinatorial formulas for $A^{\Phi}_{c_1,\ldots,c_n}$ (\cite{Cro,Liu,Pos}).
+Recently, Nadeau and Tewari gave a beautiful relation between mixed $\Phi$-Eulerian numbers and the intersection number of the toric variety associated with a weight polytope and a Schubert variety (\cite{NT2}).
+Also, Berget, Spink, and Tseng gave a simple computation for the mixed Eulerian numbers (in type $A$) in the context of matroids (\cite{BST}).
+In this paper we first see a combinatorial interpretation for their computation in terms of \emph{left-right diagrams} which are introduced in \cite{AHKZ} to compute structure constants of Schubert divisors in Peterson variety.
+We then generalize the simple computation of \cite{BST} to other Lie types.
+More specifically, we derive a simple computation for mixed $\Phi$-Eulerian numbers from a geometry of Peterson variety in all Lie types.

-In this paper we derive a simple computation for mixed $\Phi$-Eulerian numbers from a geometry of Peterson variety.
 Let $G$ be a simply connected semisimple algebraic group over $\C$ and fix a Borel subgroup $B$ of $G$.
 The Lie algebras of $G$ and $B$ are denoted by $\mathfrak{g}$ and $\mathfrak{b}$, respectively.
+We also denote by $\Phi$ the associated root system.
 Let $N \in \mathfrak{g}$ be a regular nilpotent element.
 The \emph{Peterson variety} $\Pet_{\Phi}$ is defined to be the following subvariety of the flag variety $G/B$:

 where $\mathfrak{g}_{-\alpha_i}$ denotes the root space associated to the negative simple root $-\alpha_i$.
 This variety arises in the study of the quantum cohomology of flag varieties (\cite{Kos, Rie}).
-It is known that $\Pet_\Phi$ is irreducible and its complex dimension is equal to $n$ (\cite{Pre18}).
+The geometry and topology of the Peterson varieties have been much studied.
+It is known that $\Pet_\Phi$ is irreducible and its complex dimension is equal to $n=\rank(\Phi)$ (\cite{Pre18}).
+The Peterson variety is singular in general (\cite[Theorem~4]{IY}, \cite[Theorem~6]{Kos}), while its cohomology ring $H^*(\Pet_\Phi)$ is a Poincar\'e duality algebra (\cite[Corollary~1.2]{AHMMS}).

+Here and below, we assume that $\Phi$ is an irreducible root system.
 Recall that the set of vertices of the Dynkin diagram of $\Phi$ is in one-to-one correspondence with the simple system $\Sigma = \{\alpha_1, \ldots , \alpha_n\}$.
 We assume to be fixed an ordering of the simple roots as given in \cite{Hum1}.
 A subset of simple roots $K \subset \Sigma$ is called \emph{connected} if the induced Dynkin diagram with the set of vertices $K$ is a connected subgraph of the Dynkin diagram of $\Phi$.

 We now explain our computation for the mixed $\Phi$-Eulerian numbers.
 Let $\sigma_{s_i}$ denote the Schubert class in the cohomology\footnote{In this paper, all cohomology groups will be taken with real coefficients.} $H^2(G/B)$ associated with $s_i \in W$ where $s_i$ is the simple reflection associated to the simple root $\alpha_i$.
 By abuse of notation, we denote by $\varpi_i \in H^2(\Pet_{\Phi})$ the image of the Schubert class $\sigma_{s_i} \in H^2(G/B)$ under the restriction map $H^*(G/B) \to H^*(\Pet_{\Phi})$.
 The main theorem is as follows.